yankay/scala-tour/scala-tour.md

 ### Concurrentwordcount
 Concurrent Collection support most functions in normal ones.
-There is word count example before, we can use parallel collection to improve it.
+Here is the word count example from earlier, improved using a parallel collection.
-It can use the power of multi core without increase the complexity.
+It can use the power of multiple cores without increasing the complexity.

 ```
 val file = List("warn 2013 msg", "warn 2012 msg", "error 2013 msg", "warn 2013 msg")